Learn how to make soya milk at home, it's easy and tastes so much better than the ones in a box, and it's easy budget friendly.

 Serving Suggestions

-Vanilla soya milk - mix in ½ teaspoon vanilla extract (or to taste) to one cup of soya milk.
-If using unsweetened soya milk, sweeten to taste with your favorite sweetener.
+- Add ½ teaspoon of vanilla extract (adjust to taste) to one cup of soya milk.
+If using unsweetened soya milk, sweeten it to your liking with your preferred sweetener.

-Chocolate soya milk - Place a tablespoon of cocoa powder into a cup, add a small amount of soya milk and mix well before filling the cup with more soya milk.
-Stir well and sweeten to taste.
+- Put a tablespoon of cocoa powder into a cup, add a small amount of soya milk, and mix well.
+Then, fill the cup with more soya milk.
+Stir thoroughly and sweeten according to your taste.

-Smoothies and milkshakes - replace dairy milk with soya milk in milkshakes and smoothies like this watermelon smoothie.
+- Substitute dairy milk with soya milk in recipes like this watermelon smoothie.

 You can make: